 - Upgrading your Village/Town/City Hall into a Capitol should usually be your first priority for the income boost.
-Some exceptions exist though, for example Tower and Conflux benefit from upgrading their 1st level creature dwellings on day 1 as the upgraded versions of those creatures (Master Gremlins and Sprites respectively) are far more useful and make early fights much easier.
+Some exceptions exist though, for example Tower and Conflux benefit from upgrading their 1st level creature dwellings on day 1 as the upgraded versions of those creatures (Master Gremlins and Sprites respectively) make early fights much easier.

 - Consider hiring a second hero from your town's Tavern on the first day.
 Not only can you add their starting troops to your main army, but you can use the secondary hero to pick up resources, transport troops, grab weekly creatures/resources and so forth while your main hero focuses on exploring and fighting enemies.